- Do some background research & gather information about the organization.

 - Immediately after the interview, write down your thoughts on what types of questions you were asked and how you responded.
 Keep these notes as a guide for future interviews.

-- Send a brief Follow-up/Thank-you letter a few days after the interview.
+- Send a brief Follow-up/Thank-you letter 24-48 hours after the interview.